leoloschiavo/CloudRIC/README.md

 # CloudRIC

+CloudRIC is a system that meets specific reliability targets in 5G FEC processing while sharing pools of heterogeneous processors among DUs, which leads to more cost- and energy-efficient vRANs.
+The details of the solution are presented in XXX.
+These repository provides a dataset, analyzed therein, with experiments carried out with different 5G LDPC decoding processors: (i) Intel FlexRAN library and two open-source alternative libraries on an Intel Xeon Gold 6240R CPU, and (ii) a proprietary driver on an NVIDIA GPU V100.

+# Dataset
 Here we provide the datasets characterizing the latency and power consumption figures to decode LDPC-encoded transport blocks.

 - CPU_dataset.csv is the dataset for experiments run using Intel FlexRAN 19.04 LDPC library on an Intel Xeon Gold 6240R CPU core @ 2.40GHz <br>